ibmresilient/resilient-reference/TECHX2023/Lab Guides/Part I: Building Custom Integrations With the App Host/README.md

     ![open_vs_code](./screenshots/2.png)
 * Create a new terminal
     ![terminal](./screenshots/3.png)
-* Ensure that the python version is 3.6.x and that pip has `resilient-circuits` and `resilient-sdk` installed
+* Ensure that the python version is 3.6.x and that pip has `resilient-circuits` and `resilient-sdk` installed.
+We'll update these to the latest in the next step
     ![pip_list](./screenshots/4.png)

     > *Note that you can use a later version of Python.
 As of publication of this lab, IBM Security QRadar SOAR officially supports 3.6 and 3.9 for app development.*

     > If you don't see the required resilient packages or the versions are out of date, run `pip install -U resilient-circuits resilient-sdk` to install/upgrade the packages.
 Note that `resilient` and `resilient-lib` are packaged with `resilient-circuits` and don't need to be explicitly installed.
+* Update all the `resilient` Python packages to the latest to ensure we are using all of the newest features (50.0.151 as of publication):
+    ```
+    pip install -U resilient resilient-lib resilient-circuits resilient-sdk
+    ```

+    > Note: the version of `resilient` or any of the other Python libraries is NOT DEPENDENT on the version of SOAR.
+You can use v50.0.151 of resilient with v46.0 of SOAR

 ---